yandex-cloud/docs/en/legal/specific-terms/data-transfer.md

 1.2.3. tracking of the process of Content transfer;

-1.2.4. other functional features of the Service, which CloudIL makes available to the Customer.
+1.2.4. other functional features of the Service, which Nebius makes available to the Customer.
 Functional features of the Service are described in Documentation on Site.

 1.3.
 SLA for the Service is not determined.